exponentcms/exponent-cms/external/class.upload/README.md

 You can also use the class to work on local files, which is especially useful to use the image manipulation features.
 The class also supports Flash uploaders and XMLHttpRequest.

-The class works with PHP 5.3+ and PHP 7 (use version 1.x for PHP 4 support), and its error messages can be localized at will.
+The class works with PHP 5.3+, PHP 7 and PHP 8 (use version 1.x for PHP 4 support), and its error messages can be localized at will.

 ## Install via composer